-- Family members expected to occupy the unit; - Anticipated sources and amounts of income; - Allowable expense information; - Current mailing address, phone and email contact information; - Family data required for completion of the HUD Form 50058.
+- Family members expected to occupy the unit

+- Anticipated sources and amounts of income

+- Allowable expense information

+- Mailing address (or contact mailing address where information may be sent to be provided to the family), phone and email contact information

-&lt;sup>1 Gender refers to the characteristics of women, men, girls and boys that are socially constructed.
+1Gender refers to the characteristics of women, men, girls and boys that are socially constructed.
 An individual's gender identity may not match the sex (male or female) assigned at birth or fall within the categories of male or female.
 While the COPHD acknowledges this, federal programs require every applicant to identify as either male or female and require the PHA to collect this information.